microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 }
 ```

-This custom logger is then created in the `azureConfig` before being passed into `AzureClient`
+This custom logger should be provided in the service client constructor and will be created when creating or getting
-constructor.
-The custom logger is now hooked up to the container's telemetry system.
+the container.
+Once the container is returned, the custom logger is now hooked up to the container's telemetry system.

 ```ts
 async function start(): Promise<void> {